 Tenure-Track Assistant Professor in Urban Planning

-Applications are invited for tenure-track appointment as Assistant Professor in Urban Planning in the Department of Geography, to commence on July 1, 2017 or as soon as possible thereafter, on a three-year fixed-term basis, with the possibility of renewal and with consideration for tenure before the expiry of a second three-year fixed-term contract.
+Applications are invited for appointment as Tenure-Track Assistant Professor in Urban Planning in the Department of Geography, to commence on January 1, 2018 or as soon as possible thereafter, on a three-year fixed-term basis, with the possibility of renewal and consideration for tenure before the expiry of a second three-year fixed-term contract.

 The Department of Geography, established in 1954, is the first university-level geography department in Hong Kong.
-The QS World University Ranking rated the Department in 2016 the 13th among the world’s top 200 universities in the subject of geography and area studies.
-The Department offers comprehensive undergraduate, taught-masters, M.Phil. and Ph.D. programmes in human and physical geography with an interdisciplinary orientation.
-Its team of 17 full-time teaching staff, 4 post-doctoral fellows and about 30 research students is actively engaged in cutting-edge research.
+The QS World University Ranking rated the department in 2017 the 18th among the world’s top 200 universities in geography and area study subject.
+The Department offers comprehensive undergraduate, taught-master’s, M.Phil. and Ph.D. programmes in human and physical geography with an interdisciplinary orientation.
+Its team of 17 full-time teaching staff, 3 post-doctoral fellows and about 30 research students is actively engaged in cutting-edge research.
 The Department’s scholarly activities are supported by a map library and four modern specialized laboratories.
-Information about the Department can be obtained at http://geog.hku.hk.
+Further information about the Department can be obtained at http://geog.hku.hk.

-A globally competitive remuneration package commensurate with the appointee’s qualifications and experience will be offered.
+A globally competitive remuneration package commensurate with qualifications and experience will be offered.
 At current rates, salaries tax does not exceed 15% of gross income.
-The appointment will attract a contract-end gratuity and University contribution to a retirement benefits scheme, totalling up to 15% of basic salary, as well as leave, and medical benefits.
+The appointment will attract a contract-end gratuity and University contribution to a retirement benefits scheme, totalling up to 15% of basic salary, as well as leave and medical benefits.
 Housing benefits will be provided as applicable.

 The University thanks applicants for their interest, but advises that only candidates shortlisted for interviews will be notified of the application result.